Toggle: English / Spanish

 How well you do depends on the cause of the problem.
-If there is no disease causing the problem, treatment can provide at least some relief.
+If there is no disease causing the problem, treatment can provide some relief.

 Gronseth G, Cruccu G, Alksne J, Argoff C, Brainin M, Burchiel K, et al. Practice parameter: the diagnostic evaluation and treatment of trigeminal neuralgia (an evidence-based review): report of the Quality Standards Subcommittee of the American Academy of Neurology and the European Federation of Neurological Societies.
 Neurology.
 2008;71:1183-1190.